 Studying Medicine in Europe in English

-If you are starting to research your options for 2024, please watch our recent webinar:
+If you are starting to research your options for 2025, please watch our recent webinar with University of Nicosia.

 This page is regularly updated when new information becomes available.
 However, we usually get round to informing our newsletter subscribers before that happens.
 If you would like to subscribe please click here.